Creating readable process models

 Using gateways instead of conditional flows

-Model splitting the process flow by always using gateway symbols like instead of conditional flows .
+Model splitting the process flow by always using gateway symbols such as instead of conditional flows .

 Modeling start and end events